The Homosexual Was Invented in 1869

 To understand what you’re missing, go back to Athens.
 Around 385 BCE.
 To a drinking party where some of the most influential thinkers in Western history are arguing about the nature of love.

-Plato’s Symposium is structured as exactly that—a symposion, a ritualized evening of wine and conversation among educated men.
+Plato’s Symposium is structured as exactly that—a symposion, which is a ritualised evening of wine and conversation among educated men.
 The premise is simple: each guest will give a speech praising Eros, the god of love.
-What emerges is a philosophical framework for understanding desire that dominated Western thought for centuries—and that most modern writers have never encountered.
+What emerges is a philosophical framework for understanding desire which has dominated Western thought for centuries and that most modern writers have never encountered.

-Start with Pausanias, who makes a distinction that should stop you cold: there are two Aphrodites, and therefore two kinds of love.
+It starts with Pausanias, who takes a position that there are two Aphrodites, and therefore two kinds of love.

-Common Aphrodite—Pandemos—is the love directed at bodies.
+Common Aphrodite (Pandemos) : The love directed at bodies.
 It’s indiscriminate, base, focused on physical gratification.
 It’s the love men feel for women, concerned primarily with reproduction and the satisfaction of appetite.
 It fades when beauty fades.

-Heavenly Aphrodite—Ourania—is something else entirely.
-Born from Ouranos alone, no mother, no female element.
+Heavenly Aphrodite (Ourania) : Born from Ouranos alone, no mother, no female element.
 This love is directed at souls.
 It seeks wisdom, virtue, the genuine good of the beloved.
 It endures.
 And it exists, Pausanias argues, only between men.

-Read that again.
-The philosophical position isn’t that male-male love is tolerable.
-It’s that male-male love is higher—spiritually superior to heterosexual desire, which remains mired in the bodily and the temporary.
+The philosophical position isn’t that male-male love is tolerable but that male-male love is higher and spiritually superior to heterosexual desire, which is argued as being mired in the bodily and temporary.

-Then there’s Aristophanes—the comedian, the satirist—who offers a myth so striking it still echoes in modern language, though we’ve forgotten where it came from.
+To Aristophanes, a comedian and satirist; he offers a myth so striking it still echoes in modern language, although we’ve forgotten where it came from.

 Once, he says, humans were double creatures.
 Four arms, four legs, two faces.
 There were three sexes: male-male, female-female, and male-female.
 These beings were powerful, threatening the gods themselves, so Zeus split them in half.
 Ever since, we’ve wandered the earth searching for our other half, longing to be whole again.